jsmarier/data-science-toolbox_assignment-8/my-book_assignment-8/getting-data.md

-#Each Markdown file should contain at least four of the following five components

-**2 block math equations**

-**2 code blocks**

-2 image files

-**2 admonitions**

-1 margin content

 # Getting Data

 Whether we use Python or Google Sheets, the first step of our project is to import data.
-For the purpose of this experiment, we will use a CSV version of a City of Ottawa dataset (ADD LINK TO SOURCE) listing the building, demolition, and pool enclosure permits delivered in 2021.
-The CSV file is [available here](https://raw.githubusercontent.com/jsmarier/course-datasets/main/ottawa-building-permits-2021.csv).
+For the purpose of this experiment, we will use a `CSV` version of a City of Ottawa dataset (ADD LINK TO SOURCE) listing the building, demolition, and pool enclosure permits delivered in 2021.
+The `CSV` file is [available here](https://raw.githubusercontent.com/jsmarier/course-datasets/main/ottawa-building-permits-2021.csv).

-## Importing Data With pd.read
+## Importing the Data

-To import the CSV into a Jupyter Notebook with Python, we need to run the code below in a code cell.
+To import the `CSV` into a Jupyter Notebook with Python, we need to run the code below in a code cell.
 We will name our dataset `permits`.
 This code will also display the first five rows thanks to `.head()`.

 ```python
 import pandas as pd